-In addition, Big Pharma demonstrates its power, political might and social influence over the nation’s governments and agencies, its health care systems, its doctors and hospitals, as well as the psyche of the American people.
-Because of the industry’s 1,100-plus paid lobbyists on Capitol Hill, its $188 million annual lobbying budget and the $14 million or so it doles out to political candidates every year, the United States, which makes up 5 percent of the world’s population, accounts for 34 percent of the money spent on prescription drugs.
+Big Pharma demonstrates its power, political might and social influence over the nation’s governments and agencies, its health care systems, its doctors and hospitals, as well as the psyche of the American people.
+With the help of staggering profits and 1,100-plus paid lobbyists, the industry has gained powerful leverage on Capitol Hill.

-For example, a single manufacturer, Boehringer Ingelheim, spent $464 million to advertise its blood thinner Pradaxa in 2011.
-The following year, Pradaxa passed the $1 billion sales mark.
+A single manufacturer, Boehringer Ingelheim, spent $464 million advertising its blood thinner Pradaxa in 2011.
+The following year, the drug passed the $1 billion sales mark.
 The money in this business appears to be well-spent.

-Operating in more than 150 different countries and employing 110,600 people, Pfizer is the world’s largest pharmaceutical company and manufactures products in five areas:
+Operating in more than 150 different countries and employing 110,600 people, Pfizer is one of the world’s largest pharmaceutical companies and manufactures products in five areas: